 Mr. Mark Neas

-Mr. Mark Neas is in his sixth year at CSW, where he teaches Upper School Science courses.
+Mr. Mark Neas teaches Upper School Science courses.
 Prior to joining the CSW family, he taught science at St. Thomas Aquinas in Wichita for 22 years.
 Throughout that time, he also served as the Science Olympiad coach and received an award for Outstanding Coach.
 His teams placed first in the State Finals Science Olympiad multiple times (1992, 1993, 1994, 1999, 2000, 2001, and 2002).
-Additionally, he led teams who won an invitation to Nationals nine times.
+Additionally, he led teams that won an invitation to Nationals nine times.

 Mr. Neas received his formal education at Wichita State University.
 He attained a Bachelor of Arts in Secondary Education-Natural Sciences (Biological) and an endorsement in Secondary Education-Natural Science (Physical).
 He also completed his Master of Arts in Science Education with certification to teach biology, life science, physical science and chemistry.

 He was born and raised in Wichita, where he has attended Immanuel Baptist Church (SBC) and where he is still a member today.
 He has served as a Sunday School teacher there for nearly 30 years.
 Mr. Neas is married to Lisa, who is the church pianist at Immanuel Baptist Church.
 They have three children — Melissa, Kristi and David.

 Mr. Neas is characterized by the virtues of constancy and service.
 This constancy is evident geographically (a Wichita man), spiritually (he is a lifetime church guy), in marriage (he married his junior high sweetheart), vocationally (22 years at St. Thomas) and in service.